 Wind Loading is also an important factor in the prevention of pole failure.
 BWP design poles to meet or exceed the wind loading criteria set in General Order 95 (GO 95) in order to minimize the chance of pole failure during heavy winds.
 BWP will perform this loading analysis on all of the poles located within the Tier 2 HFTD.
-Any poles that do not pass the wind loading criteria are scheduled for replacement or reinforcement.
+Any poles that do not pass the wind loading criteria are scheduled for replacement.
+In some cases, poles may only require additional guying reinforcement to meet wind loading criteria.